InfinitumForm/cf-geoplugin/readme.txt

 = DONATION =

-Enjoy using *CF Geo Plugin*?
+Enjoy using *WordPress Geo Plugin*?
 Please consider [making a small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=creativform@gmail.com) to support the project's continued development.

 = TERMS AND CONDITIONS =

 BY INSTALLING THIS PLUGIN WE CONSIDER THAT YOU ARE AUTOMATICALY ACCEPT TEARMS AND CONDITIONS OF OUR SERVICES AND AGREE WITH THE PRIVACY POLICY.

-Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the [www.cfgeoplugin.com](https://cfgeoplugin.com) website and the CF Geo Plugin WordPress application (the "Service") operated by CF Geo Plugin.
+Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the [www.cfgeoplugin.com](https://cfgeoplugin.com) website and the WordPress Geo Plugin WordPress application (the "Service") operated by WordPress Geo Plugin.

 [Read about Terms and Conditions](https://cfgeoplugin.com/terms-and-conditions)

 = PRIVACY POLICY =
 We respect your privacy and take protecting it seriously.
-This Privacy Policy covers our collection, use and disclosure of information we collect through our website and service, [www.cfgeoplugin.com](https://cfgeoplugin.com) owned and operated by CF Geo Plugin.
+This Privacy Policy covers our collection, use and disclosure of information we collect through our website and service, [www.cfgeoplugin.com](https://cfgeoplugin.com) owned and operated by WordPress Geo Plugin.
 It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.
 The use of information collected through our service shall be limited to the purpose of providing the service for which our Clients have engaged us.
 Also we respect and take care about Europe General Data Protection Regulation (GDPR) and your freedom and private choices.

 [Read about Privacy Policy](https://cfgeoplugin.com/privacy-policy)